Nilutamide (Nilandron, Anandron)

 An increase in breast tissue (gynecomastia) or breast tenderness may develop.
 Your healthcare team can suggest medications to relieve the tenderness.
 In rare cases, radiation can be given to relieve severe tenderness.

-Patients can develop an inflammation of the lungs (called interstitial pneumonitis) while taking this medication.
-You may have a chest x-ray and pulmonary function tests prior to starting this therapy.
-Notify your healthcare provider right away if you develop any new or worsening symptoms, including shortness of breath, trouble breathing, chest pain, cough or fever.
+- Pneumonitis: Patients can develop an inflammation of the lungs (called pneumonitis) while taking this medication.
+Notify your oncology care team right away if you develop any new or worsening symptoms, including shortness of breath, trouble breathing, cough or fever.